vwake7/azure-spotter/README.md

 # Acknowledgments
 * [stackql](https://stackql.io/) is the IAC tool, this has helped to simplify the code to a great extent
-* This project is an inspiration from [AutoSpotting](https://github.com/LeanerCloud/AutoSpotting)
+* This project is inspired by [AutoSpotting](https://github.com/LeanerCloud/AutoSpotting)